mhbeyatli/Database-Projesi---Y-zme-Yar-malar-Veritaban-/docs/developer/Mustafa Tıkır.rst

               app.store.add_record(record)
               return redirect(url_for('records_page', key=app.store.last_key))

-   When the parameters have sent to store.py delete fucntion gets the parameters and deletes that tuple with the SQL statement.
+   When the parameters have sent to store.py delete function gets the parameters and deletes that tuple with the SQL statement.
-   If that tuple has foreign key in another table, that gives an database error and it is catched with python code.
+   If that tuple has foreign key in another table, that gives an database error and it is caught with python code.

     .. code-block:: python